 At a certain point in time, people began questioning whether gold was as valuable as it was perceived to be, but that shakiness has withered with market reassurance in the long-term value of gold.
 I am currently sitting on a Gold Exchange Traded Fund that is a stock which is pegged to the health of gold and tracks its global demand.
 In my portfolio, gold is primarily a long-term investment in comparison to the mutual funds, stocks, and other assets.
 In the recent boom of the market, I purchased this Gold ETF in hopes of hedging (protecting) any future losses that might result from a future slowing down of the economy.
 If and when the economy slows or even tanks, my gold investment will rise by a similar magnitude.
 Remember the inverse relationship of the dollar and gold and know that the dollar is valued by the relative strength of America’s economy.
 With this being said, you should purchase gold ETF’s or actual gold at the highest highs of the stock market and when global trade traffic (imports, exports) is high.
 The better the dollar is performing, the lower the price of gold will be, which is an opportune time for you to get your hands on some gold.

 Lastly, while we are on the topic, please understand that we are experiencing a rapidly-improving global economy that has progressing away from the financial crises of 2008-2012.
 The health of the US and Eurozone economies are moving forward, although at different paces since the Eurozone has had to deal with multiple bailouts and near-defaults on currencies.
 So, if you have not been keeping up to date, the time to buy gold is now or soon if you don’t believe the economy will continue rising to greater heights in the next decade or so.
+Among many new companies in the Gold IRA market is Hartford Gold Group.
+This american gold IRA provider is one of the best ones around.
 I suggest you take a small bite at gold when you feel the economy is at a peak, and wait until it slows down and see your gold investment shine.